mozilla/source-map/README.md

 * `column`: The column number in the generated source.

+* `bias`: Either `SourceMapConsumer.GREATEST_LOWER_BOUND` or
+  `SourceMapConsumer.LEAST_UPPER_BOUND`.
+Specifies whether to return the closest element that is smaller than or greater than the one we are searching for, respectively, if the exact element cannot be found.
+Defaults to `SourceMapConsumer.GREATEST_LOWER_BOUND`.

 and an object is returned with the following properties:

 * `source`: The original source file, or null if this information is not